mlotti/HplusHW/NtupleAnalysis/src/LimitCalc/work/readme.txt

 - produces a datacard / set of datacards (text file + root file with shapes)
 - produces a directory with data-driven control plots
 - produces a directory with additional information
-3) Optional: do tail fit
+3) Optional: do tail fit (recommended for heavy H+)
 4) Optional: manipulate cards (synchronize nuisance names, etc.)
 5) Move the datacard text and root files to lxplus
 6) Run combine on the datacard text and root files
 - produces output root files with the result
+7) Troubleshooting of combine
-7) Run scripts to create plots and tables from the combine output
+8) Run scripts to create plots and tables from the combine output
-8) Done.
+9) Done.

 For questions and troubleshooting, useful contacts are:
 - The Higgs combination group conveners and experts (especially Mingshui Chen and Nick Wardle)